 Knowing how many people hate the interface of DDR Extreme U.S., pre-release screenshots actually showed using the arcade version's interface.

 Early screenshots of Extreme 2 showed "Tunak Tunak Tun" (yes, that song.
-The one with the Indian guy) as part of its soundtrack.
+That song by that one Indian singer whose music video involved an army of clones) as part of its soundtrack.

 The Dancemania remix of the theme song from Final Fantasy VIII was supposed to appear in 5thMIX, but they dropped it at the end.